-In this case, an oil may not be the best choice for the session since it will tend to stay on the surface of the skin.
-This property provides great glide for the opening movements, but could make it difficult to switch into deep tissue strokes if too much oil is applied.
+In this case, the oil may not be the best choice for the session since it will tend to stay on the skin's surface.
+This property provides great glide for the opening movements but could make it difficult to switch into deep tissue strokes if too much oil is applied.
 On the other hand, a lotion tends to absorb more quickly, leaving less product on the skin.
 This is great for deep tissue and trigger point techniques but may not provide enough glide for flowing Swedish strokes without reapplication.

 Creams, balms, and gels tend to provide both oil and lotion properties, giving them great versatility if applied in the right quantities.
 As therapists work with a specific product, they will learn how much is too much or too little to apply.
-Again, therapists can use any type of product for any type of therapy, but why not choose the best product for the intended purpose?
-Not only does this maximize a therapist’s effectiveness, but also saves them time, money and energy by reducing the likelihood of having to needlessly reapply or worse yet, wipe off excessive product.
+Again, therapists can use any product for any therapy, but why not choose the best product for the intended purpose?
+Not only does this maximize a therapist’s effectiveness, but it also saves them time, money, and energy by reducing the likelihood of having to needlessly reapply or, worse yet, wipe off excessive product.